directus/directus/docs/configuration/data-flows/operations.md

 	<source src="https://cdn.directus.io/" type="video/mp4" />
 </video>

-Pauses for a given amount of milliseconds before executing the next Operation in the Data Flow.
-This does not affect other app functions, just the subsequent Operations in the Data Flow.
+Pauses Operation Execution in the Data Flow for a given amount of milliseconds before moving to the next Operation.

 ### Options